lthornqu/ML-Apprentice-Project-sentence-transformers-multi-task-learning/README.md

 ## 🛆 Running with Docker

-You can build and run this project using Docker:
+You can build and run this project using Docker (after first navigating to the project's location on your device in Terminal):

 ### 1️⃣ Build the Docker Image